 Every seller with an established presence in Utah (see Nexus Filers, below) must have a Utah Sales Tax License.
-You can apply for a license online at tap.utah.gov (Tax Commission only) or osbr.utah.gov (multiple Utah agencies), or by submitting form TC-69, Utah State Business and Tax Registration (Tax Commission only).
+You can apply for a license online at tap.utah.gov.
+Choose "Apply for a tax account(s) - TC-69" or go directly to the TAP Business Registration page:

 Sales tax licenses are not transferable.